 The famed horticulturist Luther Burbank once said, “Flowers always make people better, happier, and more helpful; they are sunshine, food, and medicine for the soul.”
 And in the world of fruits, berries carry that same magic — bringing bursts of color, intrigue, and charm to our surroundings.
 Among the rainbow of nature’s harvest, few sights are as striking as a cluster of true purple berries.
-Their jewel-toned hues catch the eye, whether they promise delicious flavor or simply add beauty to the landscape.
+Their bright, jewel-like colors stand out, whether they hint at a tasty flavor or just add beauty to the surroundings.

 With a head start from Burbank’s inspiration, I’ve gathered some of the most remarkable purple berries — a mix of edible delights, ornamental beauties, and inedible wild finds — to help you discover, grow, or simply admire nature’s most regal fruits.